vlang/ved/README.md

 # Vid
-## Open-source cross-platform editor written in V with the performance of Sublime Text
+## Open-source editor written in V with the performance of Sublime Text

 Open source release in the summer of 2019 (after the release of [V](https://vlang.io)).